-The Benefits Of A Nordic Lifestyle Are What Wellness Is Really All About
+The Benefits Of A Nordic Lifestyle Will Completely Change Your Perspective On Wellness

 Happiness is contagious, right?
 When you surround yourself with genuinely happy people, your spirits tend to lift and your mood starts to brighten, all thanks to the feel-good vibes surrounding you.
 If you're nodding your head in agreement, then you can only imagine how I felt after spending four days in Iceland, aka one of the happiest countries in the world.
 Honestly, I never thought that just a few days would be enough time for me to begin to reap the benefits of a Nordic lifestyle, but I've quickly come to realize that Scandinavians don't mess around when it comes to self-care, nurturing their mental health, and living life to the fullest.
 Though my time there was short, immersing myself in their way of living has shifted my perspective on wellness as a whole, in a way that's sure to stick with me for the rest of my life.